 This is a C to progress Course.
+Terms Offered: As needed

-BIO330 Advanced Biology II
+BIO330 Advanced Biology II\

 This course provides an overview of cell biology, both at the structural and functional level highlighting medical implications and builds on the concepts introduced in BIO230.
 Topics of study include bimolecular structure and function, fundamental molecular biology of the cell, genetics, genetic engineering, and biotechnology.